Apply for public defence of your thesis

 The doctoral student is responsible for sending the following document to the opponent and to the chair of the dissertation (the members of the Examination Board will receive the information directly from the Dissertation Committee):

-Compensation to opponent
+Fee to the opponent

 Examination Board members and opponents may participate digitally, provided that the public defence can be carried out with high quality